To outline or not to outline is a popular point of discussion in the writer community. So much so that there are two established camps:

 People tend to hear “outline,” and assume it means you’ve got to create one of those weird Roman Numeral-esque lists you created in college.
 They also tend to think that once you’ve created your outline, you’re married to it, like it’s laminated or something.

 I don’t use outlines like that.
 In fact, I don’t even like the word outline.
-I prefer “pre-writing (although I’m using outline for purposes of this blog post, since it’s a more common search term).
-Pre-writing is a more general way of describing the “stuff” you jot down before starting you manuscript.
+I prefer “pre-writing,” as a away of describing the “stuff” you jot down before starting you manuscript.
 That could be scribbling a scene idea on a dirty cocktail napkin, or it can be creating an elaborate color-coded database, etc. All count as pre-writing.

 Below I’ve summarized all my various methods of pre-writing.
 I don’t use all of these methods for every book, but all of them have seen plenty of use over the course of my writing career.